jkurtb/Suicide_squad/README.md

 Utilize Python, Pandas, Numpy and Data Visualization tools to answer the following questions:

++  How does the happiness index look across the globe?
 +  Does economic health correlate with happiness?
 +  What other factors impact happiness?
 +  How do outlier countries perform within the UN's happiness index variables?